WeblateOrg/weblate/docs/admin/translating.rst

     Once automatic acceptance is set up, normal users lose the privilege to directly save translations or accept suggestions.
-This can be overridden with the :guilabel:`Edit string when suggestions are enforced` privilege (see :ref:`privileges`).
+This can be overridden with the :guilabel:`Edit string when suggestions are enforced` :ref:`permission <privileges>`.

-You can combine these with :ref:`privileges` into one of the following setups:
+You can combine these with :ref:`access control <access-control>` into one of the following setups:

 * Users suggest and vote for suggestions and a limited group controls what is accepted.